 Common problems when propagating Dumb Cane plants

-Propagating plants isn’t always successful and it’s likely you may run into some issues from time to time.
-But if you keep an eye on your cuttings and plants, you’ll be able to spot the warning signs early and with a little bit of our help, you should be able to revive your cutting and still propagate it successfully.
+If you keep an eye on your cuttings and plants, you’ll be able to spot the warning signs early and with a little bit of our help, you should be able to revive your cutting.

 Why is my Dumb Cane cutting turning mushy?

-If you spot that your Dumb Cane cutting is turning brown and mushy then unfortunately this isn’t a good sign.
+If you spot that your cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 Most commonly this happens due to the cutting rotting in stagnant water.
 You want to make sure you are regularly refreshing the water every few days so that it doesn’t encourage the growth of bacteria.
-We recommend trimming away the mushy part of your cutting.
-If you still have one or two nodes left, you should still be able to successfully propagate it.

 Why are the new leaves on my Dumb Cane cutting small?